rdpeng/artofdatascience/manuscript/inference.md

 One technique that is always possible, but not commonly used, is to treat the dataset as a population.
 In this case, there is no inference because there's no sampling.
 Because your dataset *is* the population, there's no uncertainty about any characteristic of the population.
 This may not sound like a useful strategy but there are circumstances where it can be used to answer important questions.
 In particular, there are times where we do not care about things outside the dataset.

 For example, it is common in organizations to analyze salary data to make sure that women are not being paid less than men for comparable work or that there are not major imbalances between employees of different ethnic groups.
 In this setting, differences in salaries between different groups can be calculated in the dataset and one can see if the differences are large enough to be of concern.
-The point is that the data directly answer a question of interest, which is "Are there large salarly differences that need to be addressed?"
+The point is that the data directly answer a question of interest, which is "Are there large salary differences that need to be addressed?"
 In this case there's no need to make an inference about employees outside the organization (there are none, by definition) or to employees at other organizations over which you would not have any control.
 The dataset is the population and answers to any question regarding the population are in that dataset.